dockstore/dockstore-support/metricsaggregator/README.md

 # Metrics Aggregator

 This is a Java program that aggregates metrics from S3 and puts the results into the webservice.
+It also can submit workflow validation information to Dockstore.

 ## Setup